Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

     may be better suitable to "compiled languages" than "AOT compiled".

 And this is exactly what we will do in the next part.
-We will see how we can get our generated machine code and serialize it to an executable file, like one in the ELF format.
+We will see how we can get our generated machine code and serialize it to an executable file, like a ELF file.